-On February 4, 2016, the Company's Board of Directors adopted a Plan of Liquidation and Dissolution (the "Plan of Liquidation and Dissolution"), pursuant to which the Company would, subject to obtaining requisite stockholder approval, be liquidated and dissolved in accordance with Sections 280 and 281(a) of the General Corporation Law of the State of Delaware.
-As announced in the Company's Current Report on Form 8-K filed on March 21, 2016, the Company's Board of Directors has postponed seeking stockholder approval of the Plan of Liquidation and Dissolution until a later time to be determined by the Company's Board of Directors.
+On February 4, 2016, the Board adopted a Plan of Liquidation and Dissolution (the "Plan of Liquidation and Dissolution"), pursuant to which the Company would, subject to obtaining requisite stockholder approval, be liquidated and dissolved in accordance with Sections 280 and 281(a) of the General Corporation Law of the State of Delaware.
+As announced in the Company's Current Report on Form 8-K filed on March 21, 2016, the Board has postponed seeking stockholder approval of the Plan of Liquidation and Dissolution until a later time to be determined by the Board.